BjornarOlstad/Group-Project-Programming-HSG/README.md

 The document Project.02.docx serves as an inspiration for this project, but we have made some changes.

+**Execution**

+Download the entire folder from git.
+It contains the python file for task 1-6, the main file, a folder with the dataset and the readme file.

+The pycache folder can be ignored.

+To run the program, open and run the main.py file.

 **Task 1** (Björnar)

 Inspired by Task 2 in Project.02 docx, this code is designed to load, filter, and analyze economic data for U.S. states, allowing the user to select a region and then a specific state within that region.
 The code begins by loading a dataset containing information like state name, region, population, GDP, and personal income.
 After loading, the data is converted into a list structure where each entry represents a state, with values adjusted to actual numbers for easier calculations.